KyleDamian/WeatherPy_Website/README.md

 ## The website includes the following:

-1.Summary page providing a brief explanation of the weatherpy project.
+1. Summary page providing a brief explanation of the weatherpy project.
 And thumbnails of the various graphs created.

 2. A Comparisons page providing larger images of each graph comparing the latitude to either max temperature, humidity, cloud coverage, or wind speed.
 Each visualization can also be clicked on to pull up more information about it.